 Track your progress

 It’s tempting to look at this list and say, “Yes, we want all these things.
 So, let’s just pile them all together.”
-This is particularly tempting given that there’s overlap in what a firm might use to measure the success of many of these objectives.
+This is particularly tempting given that there’s overlap in what a firm might use to measure the success of many of these goals.